aidanmontare-edu/psws-zenodo/README.md

 1. Edit the script place your default path in for `--path`, or get used to supplying the command line argument.
 2. Create an account at sandbox.zenodo.org and then an access token.
+Your access token must both the `deposit:action` and the `deposit:write` scopes.
 3. Rename/copyy the `example-config` directory as `config`, and set your configuration settings.
 The access token goes in the file `secrets.json` (an example, sans token, has been provided).
 In the file